gpstar81/GPStar-proton-pack/TROUBLESHOOTING.md

 ### Wand has a blinking vent light but does not start up

-When the wand is trying to establish communication to the Pack, the vent light blinks.
+When the wand is trying to establish communication to the GPStar Proton Pack controller, the LED beside the vent light blinks.
 When a successful connection is made, the light will stop blinking.

 * Re-check the TX/RX serial connections in the hose to make sure they are not reversed.
 Also check if the ends of the wires are making contact on the Neutrik connectors when clamping down.
-You can tin the ends of the wires to make it a bit thicker or simply folde them over to double them up.
+You can tin the ends of the wires to make it a bit thicker or simply fold them over to double them up.
 Just make sure the Neutrik connectors are not clamping down on the rubber part of the wire.

 ### Wand has no audio